 Founded over 40 years ago as an affiliate of Young Audiences, Arts for Learning Connecticut has remained a leading provider of arts in education programs in the state.
-Our staff and roster of 85+ Teaching Artists serve 100,000+ PK-12 students in over 60% of Connecticut’s towns annually.
+Our staff and roster of 85+ Teaching Artists serve 65,000 unique students in over 50% of Connecticut’s towns annually, providing more than 130,000 hours of programming.
 We work primarily in schools—and also in community centers, libraries, and other civic institutions—offering performances, workshops, residencies, and professional development.
 Our work spans the creative spectrum—from spoken word poetry and contemporary visual art to classical Kathak dance and improv theater.
 Our diverse roster of teaching artists is reflective of the students we serve.

 At its core, the problem AFLCT works to solve is the fact that many students throughout Connecticut are underserved—and underperforming.
 In a state with the greatest income inequality in the nation and a deep-rooted and seemingly intractable gap in educational performance between those with and without socioeconomic means, educators and administrators struggle to find resources and programs that can make a difference for young people.
 In the face of extraordinary financial, human resource, and—of course—health challenges that have had an outsized negative impact on schools, students, and families, we believe our role is to provide effective, efficient, inspired programming that leverages diverse resources to provide critical learning opportunities for all students.